Docs

 Hosted Pages API

-Using Hosted Pages API to create In-app Checkout is the recommended approach when you already maintain a user-management or authentication system.
-It gives you control to override predefined information for a particular instance like changing the price of an item or providing additional trial period.
+Using the Hosted Pages API to create in-app Checkout is the recommended approach when you already maintain a user-management or authentication system.
+It gives you control to override predefined information for a particular instance, such as changing the price of an item or providing an additional trial period.

 Note:

-Per compliance team, the merchant should review the following documents from the above link:
+You should review the following documents from the above page before integrating Checkout using the Drop-in Script:

-The SAQs have to be filled out based on the applicability as per the guideline document and shared with the payment gateway.
+The SAQs must be filled out based on the applicability as per the guideline document and shared with the payment gateway.
 No document needs to be submitted to Chargebee.

 To use the Drop-in Script to integrate Checkout, follow these steps:

-• Select the Plan and Add on from the drop down.
+• Select the Plan and Add-on from the drop-down list.

 • Copy the Header script and paste it within the <head> tag of the HTML page.

-You can use hosted checkout via Drop-in for the below workflows:
+You can use Checkout via Drop-in for the following workflows:

 • Checkout for new subscriptions